JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-2.md

 Removing intermediate container 42165a2c670f
  ---> 86fd2d2eb271
 Successfully built 86fd2d2eb271
-Successfully tagged hellofromintegratnio:latest
+Successfully tagged helloFromIntegratnIO:latest
 ```

 So whats happening here?

 Step 1/7: Our __FROM__ instruction is consumed and we see it fetch all the layers needed to build our base image.

-Step 2/7: __RUN__ executes and there is some normal `apt` otuput while it installs git and the required dependecies.
+Step 2/7: __RUN__ executes and there is some normal `apt` output while it installs git and the required dependencies.

 Step 3/7: We see __WORKDIR__ set our new path that we are "working in".